cesar-douady/open-lmake/doc/src/config.md

 # Config fields

-Depending on when each field can be modified, they are said:
+Depending on when each field can be modified, they are categorized as follows:

 | Tag     | Description                                                                                                            |
 |---------|------------------------------------------------------------------------------------------------------------------------|